CartoDB/documentation/app/content/carto-user-manual/maps/map-settings.md

 - **Formula**: Shows aggregated numerical data from the features in the map's viewport.
 - **Category**: Breaks down the data into categories and shows aggregated values.
 - **Histogram**: Shows the frequency distribution across equal bins in the data range.
-- **Range Widget**: We have just enabled a new type of widget to every account: The Range widget allows to filter a map based on precise numeric values.
+- **Range Widget**: Shows a specific range of numerical data that is filtered by using a slider or manual inputs.
 - **Time-Series**: Shows the frequency distribution aggregated by a fixed temporal period (Days, Weeks, Months or Years).
 It also allows to create animated maps.
 - **Table Widget**: It shows tabular information of the features in the viewport.